-The share of total University revenue derived from state appropriations declined from 55.2% in 1995 to only 24.5% in 2011.
+The share of total University revenue derived from state appropriations declined from 55.2% in 1995 to only 23.4% in 2012.
 Montclair State has necessarily become more dependent on other sources of revenue.
-Student tuition and fees in particular rose from about one-third of revenue in 2000 to more than half in 2011.
-Even so, the University's 2012 annual tuition of \$7,690 for full-time, in-state undergraduates is the fourth lowest among New Jersey's senior public institutions.
+Student tuition and fees in particular rose from about one-third of revenue in 2000 to more than half in 2012.
+Even so, the University's 2013 annual, full-time, undergraduate, in-state tuition and fee total of \$11,058 is the third lowest total of New Jersey's senior public institutions.

-Major Sources of Revenue, 1995-2011
+Major Sources of Revenue, 1995-2012